arihantverma/arihantverma.com/posts/personal-essays/published/2022/notes-on-grief.md

 ---

-> When my brothers and surprised him on his eightieth birthday, arriving at our parents' flat in Nsukka from the US and the UK, he kept looking at my mother in bafflement that she could have 'lied' to him.
+> When my brothers and I surprised him on his eightieth birthday, arriving at our parents' flat in Nsukka from the US and the UK, he kept looking at my mother in bafflement that she could have 'lied' to him.
 'But you said some friends were coming.
 You didn't say the children were coming.'

 And the author had to clarify why: